COE Board of Directors

 Noelia Villalobos is the Executive Director of the Specialty Coffee Association of Costa Rica and of Sintercafé (International Coffee Week, initials in Spanish) since 2009.
 Both associations work hard to promote production and consumption of specialty Costa Rican coffee, in and out of Costa Rica.
 Sintercafé is an annual event recognized worldwide which incorporates both sides of the coffee value chain.
 SCACR has coordinated COE since its beginnings in Costa Rica, being also the in-country partner for CQI and the WCE counterparty.
 Noelia holds a Master’s degree in Promotional Marketing from the Universidad Complutense de Madrid.

-• Tim Taylor USA - Board Member
+• Tim Taylor Pedestrian Coffee, USA - Treasurer

 In 2009 Tim Taylor founded Chicago’s Ipsento Coffee — a farm to table coffee roasting and retail operation.
 He has since sold the company and now remains in the coffee sector as an independent contractor.
 Tim has been working in specialty coffee since 2007 when he began importing coffee directly from producers.
 Tim’s vision has always involved sourcing exceptional coffees from quality-minded producers who receive sustainable pay premiums for their efforts.
 In 2011, Tim served on his first Cup of Excellence jury and has been committed to serving on juries and bidding on auction lots ever since.